If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Notwithstanding the changes made in the XVIIIth century the church retains some medieval gargoyles and reliefs.
 The lions could be a reference to the Lusignans, who ruled Cyprus between 1192 and 1489, whose heraldic symbol was a rampant lion.

-This small Byzantine church near the village of Kimi, south-west of Larnaca, could be called "Our Lady of Loreto of Cyprus" because according to tradition it was built by angels (see a relief at S. Salvatore in Lauro in Rome).
+This small Byzantine church near the village of Kimi, south-west of Larnaca, could be called "Our Lady of Loreto of Cyprus" because according to tradition it was built by angels.
 The church was modified in the late XIXth century when a small bell tower was added.

 Panagia Angeloktisti: mosaic of the apse